ahmad2b/ahmad2b/README.md

 # Muhammad Ahmad 👋

-### Full-Stack AI Engineer specializing in End-to-End Agentic Systems
+### Full-Stack AI Engineer specializing in End-to-End Agentic Apps & Systems

 I architect and build full-stack AI applications where autonomous agents are the core component.
 My work focuses on bridging the gap between complex backend agentic logic (reasoning, planning, tool use) and intuitive, high-performance frontends.
 I don't just add AI features; I build products where the agent *is* the product.